Getting a great deal

 Annual vs monthly payment

 Paying monthly rather than annually makes a huge difference.
-For car insurance, paying monthly can add more than £100.
-It's around £20 on home cover.
-The cheapest annual payment policies aren’t necessarily the cheapest for paying monthly, yet the sites don’t sort quotes based on how you want to pay.
+For car insurance, paying monthly can add more than £100, and for home cover around £20.
+The cheapest annual-payment policies aren’t necessarily the cheapest for paying monthly, yet the sites don’t sort quotes based on how you want to pay.

-All four sites we investigated ranked car insurance based on annual payments by default, even when we wanted to pay monthly.
+All four sites we investigated (see below) ranked car insurance based on annual payments by default, even when we wanted to pay monthly.